jaminguy/JGAFImageCache/README.md

-JGAFImageCache (v1.1.2)
+JGAFImageCache (v2.0.0)
 ==============

-A fast reliable image cache for iOS built with AFNetworking.
+A fast reliable image cache for iOS built with NSURLSession.

 1. Asynchronously loads from the fastest available source: NSCache, disk, or Internet.
 1. Creates SHA1 hash of urls to use as keys.